 In addition, APACAF has been supporting boys and girls scouting initiatives by providing small funds called “camperships” for scouts who want to attend character building and leadership development camps, but have limited family resources.
 APACAF also supports scouting activities in raising funds for medical and disaster relief efforts.

-Due to the positive responses received by the youth participants, their parents, and viewers, APACAF organized a fall musical fundraiser to sustain the program for the following year.
+Due to the positive responses received by the youth participants, their parents, and viewers, APACAF organized a fall musical fundraiser to sustain the program in 2011.
 Students who participated in Youth in Media had an opportunity to learn about and bridge Vietnamese and American cultural understanding in their projects while having the opportunity learn more about media arts.

 Youth in Media is a sustainable program that allows youth, whose interest is in media and journalism, an outlet to intern and gain hands-on experience to media arts.
 Shows that are produced relate to news and events that impact Asian American youth; programs and are aired on SBTN (a national satellite network based on California that serves the Vietnamese community at-large) and selected episodes are posted on VATV’s YouTube channel online.